Mogby/ParallelLife/README.md

 ## Building

-The code uses pthread and arpg, so it can only be compiled on systems where they are available.
+The code uses pthread and argp, so it can only be compiled on systems where they are available.

 Run CMake and then build the program with your favourite build system.